iFaceless/godub/README.md

 godub
 ==================

 [godub](https://github.com/iFaceless) lets you manipulate audio in an easy and elegant way.
-It's deeply inspired by the excellent project [pydub](https://github.com/jiaaro/pydub).
+It's ported from the excellent project [pydub](https://github.com/jiaaro/pydub).

 # Why

 There are some audio packages in the Go world, but we believe that [pydub](https://github.com/jiaaro/pydub) provides a better way to do stuff to audios.
 Therefore, here we have [godub](https://github.com/iFaceless)!
-However, not all the features of [pydub](https://github.com/jiaaro/pydub) are supported.
+However, due to limited time and personal ability, not all the features of [pydub](https://github.com/jiaaro/pydub) are supported.

 # Features

-- Load audio file, supports mp3/m4a/wav...
+- Load audio files, supports mp3/m4a/wav...
-- Export/Convert audio with custom config.
+- Export/convert audio with custom configs.
 - Slice an audio.
-- Concatenate audios.
+- Concatenate two or more audios.
 - Repeat an audio.
 - Overlay with other audios.
 - Reverse an audio.